Savory Mashed Purple Potatoes are the perfect way to serve up those fun purple potatoes you find at the grocery store.

 - 1/2 teaspoon ground black pepper

 - Peel potatoes and cut into pieces no larger than 1 inch by 1 inch.
-Place potatoes into a pot, add 1/2 teaspoon to the pot, add enough water to cover the potatoes.
+Place potatoes into a pot.
+Add 1/2 teaspoon of salt to the pot and enough water to cover the potatoes.
 Cook potatoes on medium for about 15 minutes or until the potatoes are tender when pierced with a fork.

-- Drain potatoes, and place them back into the pot where they were cooked, add cream and butter.
-Beat with a blender until the potatoes are smooth.
-Season with salt and pepper.
+- Drain potatoes, and place them back into the pot where they were cooked.
+Add cream and butter.
+Beat with a mixer until the potatoes are smooth.
+Season with 1/2 teaspoon salt and pepper.